This French madeleine cookies recipe yields soft cake-like cookies. They are known for their shell-like shapes and spongy texture.

 Instructions

-• In the bowl of a stand mixer fitted with a whisk attachment (a hand mixer works too), combine eggs, vanilla and salt on high speed until pale in color, about 2 minutes.
+• In the bowl of a stand mixer fitted with a whisk attachment (a hand mixer works too), combine eggs and vanilla on high speed until pale in color, about 2 minutes.
 With the mixer running, gradually add sugar and continue to whip on high speed for 8 more minutes.
 Batter is done when it holds a ribbon when the whisk is lifted.

-• Use a rubber spatula to fold the flour into the batter in thirds (1/4 cup at a time).
+• In a separate bowl, whisk together flour, baking powder and salt.
+Use a rubber spatula to fold the dry ingredients into the batter in thirds (1/4 cup at a time).
 Fold gently just until incorporated.
 Add lemon zest and pour melted butter around the edges of the bowl so it doesn't deflate the batter.
 Again, fold in gently making sugar to scrape the bottom of the bowl.

 • Preheat oven to 375° F. Grease madeleine pan (I used my magic cake pan release for this recipe, but greasing the pan with butter works just as well).